atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 Hence we had to make certain assumptions that are important to consider when using the library.
 In particular, although a basic support for correlation is is provided in ``uTypes``,  variables are generally assumed to be independent.
 Among other things, this means that users are expected to simplify numerical expressions as much as possible to avoid duplication of uncertain variables.

+The uncertain datatypes provided by the ``uTypes`` library is well suited for applications that require simple mechanisms for the propagation of uncertainty, efficient computation, and a closed algebra of datatypes (e.g., the comparison of two uncertain numeric values returns a probability, i.e., a [``ubool``](./UserGuide.md#type-ubool) value).

 ## Installation